Stephen-Seo/AnotherAURHelper/README.md

 # Things to know before using the helper

+## Security

+Apparently `makechrootpkg` (provided by `devtools` pkg and used by this script) sources PKGBUILD files directly, meaning that if a malicious PKGBUILD is attempted to be built, it may cause an RCE kind of exploit with the current user.
+Thus, it is recommended to run this script in a container (like Docker or LXC) so that even if a malicious PKGBUILD is sourced, it will only affect the container.
+Though if you do set up a container, you may have to set up a directory mount to access the built packages.

+## Soft-lock due to multiple possible dependencies

 Sometimes if a package prompts a user to select between alternate package dependencies, makechrootpkg will fail to select one by default (it will constantly output "y" to stdin when a selection requires an integer).
 This